nishan7/elektron/elektron-front/README.md

 ## Getting Started

+1. Install the necessary dependencies by going into CLI and entering "npm install" if not done so.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev